-Essentially a small town next to Atlanta, Decatur has a square with a gazebo and courthouse, quaint shops, coffee and dessert spots, many restaurants, laid-back nightlife options and access to the PATH Stone Mountain Trail.
+Essentially a small town next to Atlanta, Decatur (pictured above) has a square with a gazebo and courthouse, quaint shops, coffee and dessert spots, many restaurants, laid-back nightlife options and access to the PATH Stone Mountain Trail.
 And like many small towns, it has train stations, including the Decatur MARTA station on the blue line along with a former passenger rail depot turned into a trendy restaurant (Kimball House).
 Festivals and special events take place all year long, and almost every venue is a 10-minute walk away or less making this a great spot for tourists and locals.

-Midtown Atlanta is one of the most walkable areas in the entire city, with the Midtown MARTA station coming in third on the list of most walkable station areas.
-Not only are there residences, restaurants, nightlife, hotels, shops and businesses nearby, but there is also a grocery store, CVS Pharmacy, Ace Hardware and attractions including the Margaret Mitchell House and Museum, Federal Reserve Monetary Museum and Piedmont Park.
-The transit options are also plentiful at the station, with direct rail service to the airport and Buckhead, neighborhood buses, the Tech Trolley are also close by, which provide additional transit options.
+The area around the Midtown MARTA station is widely known for it’s car-free live, work and play options.
+Not only are there residences, restaurants, nightlife, hotels, shops and businesses nearby, but there is also a Publix grocery store, CVS Pharmacy, Ace Hardware and attractions including the Margaret Mitchell House and Museum, Federal Reserve Monetary Museum and Piedmont Park.
+The transit options are also plentiful at the station, with direct rail service to the airport and Buckhead, neighborhood buses, the Tech Trolley and Relay bikes.

 The most walkable area next to a MARTA station?
 Head to Peachtree Center.
 There is a hustle and bustle around the station during the workday where you can experience a taste of city life.
 Step out of the station after an epic escalator ride to find towering office buildings, hotels, many restaurants and attractions including the Atlanta Streetcar, World of Coca-Cola, Georgia Aquarium, SkyView and Centennial Olympic Park.
 Due to the high volume of tourists, business travelers and office workers, it is a one of the safer areas downtown for walking.